This new modular construction company just raised $4.2 million in Series A funding

 TC: How many employees do you have, and what’s the sales process?
 Do people need to see and feel these blocks typically?

-NM: We have 12 full-time employees — including sales reps in New York, L.A., Seattle, Atlanta, Denver, Dallas, and Calgary — though I just interviewed four more people.
+NM: We have 12 full-time employees — including sales reps in New York, LA, Seattle, Atlanta, Denver, Dallas and Calgary — though I just interviewed four more people.
 It does make a difference when you’re able to touch and see it.
-We have two offerings, too: the raw Emagiblock, for people who want to do their own buildout and use their own decorations; we also have customers who want the blocks to come together easily to create maybe an accent wall or a phone booth that people can use as private meeting rooms.
+We have two offerings, too: the raw Emagiblock, for people who want to do their own build-out and use their own decorations; we also have customers who want the blocks to come together easily to create maybe an accent wall or a phone booth that people can use as private meeting rooms.

 TC: Where are the blocks manufactured?